Confie: History

 Initially known as Confie Seguros, the company was founded in 2008 by Mordy Rothberg, Joseph Waked and John Addeo.
 They aimed to make Confie a national insurance distribution company focusing on the Hispanic market.
 Addeo initially served as the company’s CEO before stepping down in January 2012, upon which Waked assumed CEO duties.

 Confie expanded in part by acquiring insurance brokers throughout the United States.
 One of the company’s first acquisitions was Westline Insurance, which became the basis for their West Coast operations and their Freeway Insurance brand.
+In December 2023, with the acquisition of Acceptance Insurance, Confie expanded its physical footprint to 26 states.
+With the acquisition of Affordable Insurance in North Carolina, it expanded its footprint to 27 states.

 The company's launch was initially backed by Genstar Capital, which held a majority stake in the company before selling it in 2012.
 Private equity firm ABRY Partners acquired Genstar Capital’s majority stake in Confie in late 2012.

 Cesar Soriano has been the CEO since August 2017, while Valeria Rico was CEO from 2014 to 2016.
 Company president and co-founder Mordy Rothberg also exited the company in 2018.

 In 2020, Insurance Journal ranked Confie as the top personal lines insurance agency and the ninth largest independent property and casualty insurance agency in the United States based on 2019 revenue data.
+In 2024, it ranked #1 spot for Top 100 Property/Casualty Agencies based on 2023 revenue data.

-On April 21, 2021, it was announced that Alliant Insurance Services would merge with Confie.
+On April 21, 2021, it was announced that Alliant Insurance Services would merge with Confie...